National Residence Hall Honorary (NRHH)

 The National Residence Hall Honorary is a premiere student leadership organization focused on promoting recognition and philanthropy within the residence halls.
 At UC Berkeley, the NRHH Golden Bear Chapter is passionate about being actively engaged within the residential and local communities.
 We are comprised of exemplary student residential leaders who seek to appreciate the unseen and unspoken dedication in the residence halls.
 We seek to engage with and give back to the community that we are lucky to call home during our time at Cal.
 Our organization is unique in that it fosters leadership development for returning residents and creates an opportunity for growth and participation in the residential community.

 President, Christina Connolly: Hello, friends!
-My name is CJ and I am so excited to be serving as the NRHH President this year.
-I am a third year, pre law student, majoring in Psychology and double minoring in English and Peace and Conflict studies.
+My name is CJ and I am so excited to be returning in my role as the NRHH Golden Bear Chapter President this year!
+I am a fourth year, pre law student, majoring in Psychology and double minoring in English and Peace and Conflict studies.
 I am from a small town in Northern California half way between Sacramento and Lake Tahoe called El Dorado Hills.
 I have been active in the res life community since my first year, serving as an RHA rep, a member of Peer Review Board and of course as a member of NRHH.
-Last year I was blessed to serve as an RA in Unit 3 and this year I am the CLA for Norton and Spens Black.
-When I am not busy with res life, you can find me watching Netflix, obsessing over Beyoncé, drinking boba or eating Thai food or chocolaty goodies.
+I was blessed to serve as an RA in Unit 3 my second year and this last year and again this year I will be the CLA for Norton and Spens Black.
+When I am not busy with res life, you can find me watching Netflix, obsessing over Beyoncé, drinking boba or eating Thai food or chocolatey goodies.
 I am beyond excited for an amazing year with NRHH and cannot wait to see all the wonderful things we accomplish in the residence halls.
-Feel free to reach out to me any time about anything and everything.
-Let's have a great year together!
+Feel free to reach out to me anytime about anything and everything.
+Let's have a glorious year together!

-Academic & Leadership Coordinator, Jason Anthony: Hi There!
+Coordinator of Student Leadership Initiatives, Jason Anthony: Hi There!
 My name is Jason and I'm originally from Long Island, New York.
-My higher education career has spanned the past 15 years and brought me to several institutions including Columbia, The New School, John Hopkins, Brown and GW.
+My higher education career has spanned the past 15 years and brought me to several institutions including Columbia, The New School, John Hopkin, Brown and GW.
 Professionally, I have worked in areas including student activities and leadership development, disability access and support, higher education opportunity, religious life support, and academic services.
 I received my BA in Religion at GW and my MA in Higher Education at Teachers College-Columbia in NYC.
 I enjoy working with our great student employee team, our residential faculty and our residents.